Installations methods include:

 sudo apt-get install python-numpy python-scipy python-matplotlib ipython ipython-notebook python-pandas python-sympy python-nose

-sudo yum install numpy scipy python-matplotlib ipython python-pandas sympy python-nose
+sudo dnf install numpy scipy python-matplotlib ipython python-pandas sympy python-nose atlas-devel

-Macs (unlike Linux) don’t come with a package manager, but there are a couple of popular package managers you can install.
+Mac doesn’t have a preinstalled package manager, but there are a couple of popular package managers you can install.